 - It should be able to stand alone without any explanation or accompanying presentation.

 - Hone the available information, data, and graphics carefully so that everything included supports and contributes to the ability of your poster to convey an easy-to-grasp message.

-Judges want to see that you are able to artfully depict the scientific value of your project or case at a glance, rather than create a technological masterpiece that relies on embedded animations, videos, and pages of information.
+Judges want to see that you are able to artfully depict the scientific value of your project or case at a glance, rather than create a technological masterpiece that relies on embedded animations, videos, and multiple pages of information.

 - Purpose: Why was this study/research performed?

 - Methods: How has this problem been studied?

 - Discussion: What is the interpretation of the data?